blockshake-io/srs/README.md

 # Secrets Recovery Service (SRS)

-SRS is a protocol to securely encrypt client-side secrets, store them on SRS servers, and later recover them when necessary.

-- talk about use case: crypto wallets
+SRS is a service to securely store and recover user secrets like passwords or seed phrases for crypto accounts, etc. Web3 and DeFi require users to take responsibility for securing private keys and keeping account secrets safe is a central challenge.
+The current system of writing down long recovery phrases places a high burden on the user and can compromise the essential properties of security, availability, and usability.
+To address these challenges, SRS proposes a chain- and wallet-agnostic service that stores user secrets securely with remarkably short recovery phrases.

 A more comprehensive description of SRS can be found in our [whitepaper][1].